Zeddy Maruru: Rise to army chief of staff and later military service

 In 1979 during the UNLF government, Maruru became a member of the National Consultative Council, which was the country's national legislative body at that time.
 After the fall of President Godfrey Binaisa in 1980, the UNLA appointed Maruru to the Military Commission to run the affairs of the country.

 General elections were held in Uganda in 1980 and Maruru was appointed Brigade Commander in Northern Uganda based at Gulu.
 He was later transferred to command the Brigade in Western Uganda.
 He was appointed as Chief of Operations and Training in the UNLA.

 When Tito Okello and Bazilio Olara Okello overthrew Obote in 1985, Maruru was promoted to the rank of brigadier and shortly after to major general.
 He was then appointed UNLA Chief of Staff.
 When the National Resistance Army (NRA) rebels overran Kampala in January 1986, Maruru was among the high-ranking officers who surrendered there.
-He personally met NRA leader Yoweri Museveni at Kampala's Republic House, telling him that he was content to be treated as prisoner of war or be released.
+He met NRA leader Yoweri Museveni at Kampala's Republic House, telling him that he was content to be treated as prisoner of war or be released.
 To his surprise, Museveni offered him a job in the NRA.
 Maruru accepted, and went on to serve in Uganda's new national army.

 Later life

-In 1990, Maruru was appointed as General Manager of Uganda Air Cargo.
+In 1990, Maruru was appointed as General Manager of Uganda Air Cargo, a state-owned airline that operated passengers and cargo flights.
 Maruru retired in 2002.
 In his later life he suffered from hypertension.
 He died on 11 January 2014 at Mulago Hospital in Kampala.